JohnnyMorganz/StyLua/README.md

 where not every file can be examined for spurious formatting.

 ### Ignoring parts of a file

-If there is a specific statement within your file which you wish to skip formatting on, you can precede it with `-- stylua: ignore`, and it will be skipped over during formatting.
-This may be useful when there is a specific formatting style you wish to preserve for a statement.
-For example:
+To skip formatting a particular part of a file, you can add `-- stylua: ignore` before it.
+This may be useful if there is a particular style you want to preseve for readability, e.g.:

 ```lua
 -- stylua: ignore
 local matrix = {